 So what does that mean?
 Well, there are a couple of hardware design innovations that definitely aren’t fluff.
 First, swapping out metal for plastic inside a device jack (where you plug in your headphones) is supposed to reduce ground noise.
 That’s a fancy way of saying that plastic should eliminate some of the “interference noise” that blocks good (music) signal from getting through.
 There are other engineering features too that promise to reduce unwanted noise, like isolating audio components from other components, and insulating cables.
 Basically, all the hardware innovations are designed to increase the signal to noise ratio so that more of the good stuff (the music) comes through.
 The software innovations are little tougher to pin down, but most likely are equalizer pre-sets designed to make sure you’re hearing the right balance in your music.

 I’m not an electrical engineer (and you’re probably not either), so we’re not exactly qualified to do rigorous testing to check everything (though if you’re ready and willing to dismantle an HTC circuit board to give us your opinion, please do).
 For most of us, we just want to see if it sounds better.
-And while I haven’t tried every device and headphone combo, the answer seems to be yes; for example, the HP laptops with Beats Audio are significantly louder and have much better sound than say, a MacBook Pro, without any headphones at all.
-If audio is important to you, it’s probably worth it.
+And while I haven’t tried every device and headphone combo, the answer seems to be yes; for example, the built-in speakers on HP laptops with Beats Audio are significantly louder and have much better sound than say, a MacBook Pro of the same size.
+If audio quality and volume is important to you, Beats Audio is probably worth it.